eulenfunk/packages/gluon-weeklyreboot/README.md

 weekly reboot
 =============

-this script basically reboots a node once a week on friday nights at a random point between 3h15 and 6h AM.
+this script basically reboots a node once a week on thursday nights at a random point between 3h15 and 6h AM.

 Create a file "modules" with the following content in your ./gluon/site/ directory: